Some symptoms of dementia can mirror symptoms of other, treatable conditions, so it’s important to get a diagnosis for your symptoms.

 Importance of Early Detection

-Being proactive with your health by requesting the assessment can lead to many positive outcomes:
+Being proactive with your health by requesting an assessment can lead to many positive outcomes:

 - Understanding the cause and treating the underlying disease or health condition